Smoke weed with Snoop Dogg or chase after the girl of your dreams in this outrageous 360 experience centered around a high school reunion.

 There are moments where the script feels a bit forced and the acting a little too exaggerated, but overall Door No. 1 is an ambitious outing into the uncharted waters of VR comedy that had me genuinely laughing at times.
 Making decisions based on where my attention was focused also felt very natural, with many of my choices happening almost subconsciously.

 Door No. 1 is available now on Hulu VR for the Oculus Go, Oculus Rift, Samsung Gear VR, Google Daydream, and PSVR.
-For a better look at how the entire project came together, check out the behind-the-scenes video below!
+For insight into the project, listen to our interview with writer and director Nora Kirkpatrick on the VRScout Report Podcast below: